amarder/stata-tutorial/clustered-standard-errors.md

 title: [xtreg fe] Clustered Standard Errors Too Small!
 ---

-I have been implementing a fixed-effects estimator in Python so I can work with data that is too large to hold in memor
-> y.
-To make sure I was calculating my coefficients and standard errors correctly I have been comparing the calculatio
-> ns of my Python code to results from Stata.
-This lead me to find a surprising inconsistency in Stata's calculation o
-> f standard errors.
-I illustrate the issue by comparing standard errors computed by Stata's `xtreg fe` command to tho
-> se computed by the standard `regress`.
+I have been implementing a fixed-effects estimator in Python so I can work with data that is too large to hold in memory.
+To make sure I was calculating my coefficients and standard errors correctly I have been comparing the calculations of my Python code to results from Stata.
+This lead me to find a surprising inconsistency in Stata's calculation of standard errors.
+I illustrate the issue by comparing standard errors computed by Stata's `xtreg fe` command to those computed by the standard `regress`.
 To start, I use the first hundred observations of the `nlswork` dataset:

     . webuse nlswork, clear
     (National Longitudinal Survey.
 Young Women 14-26 years of age in 1968)